Léon Gloden: Minister for Home Affairs

 Since 17 November 2023, Gloden is Minister for Home Affairs in the Frieden-Bettel Government.
 His ministry is in charge of municipal affairs, internal security and immigration.

+Luxembourg City begging ban

+Gloden has accused artist Serge Tonnar (pictured), who wrote a poem criticizing him, of inciting an act of vandalism on his home.

-He was a central figure in the first big discussion about the politics of the then new government, when he allowed a change of the police by-law that introduced a begging ban in Luxembourg City.
+In 2023, Gloden was a central figure in one of the first controversies surrounding the politics of the then new government, when he allowed a change of the police by-law that introduced a begging ban in Luxembourg City.
 On 11 December 2023, he ruled there was no legal argument against this by-law, contradicting the decision of his predecessor Taina Bofferding.
-An "information phase" would begin on 15 December, while recalcitrant beggars had to pay a fine ranging from 24 to 250 euros beginning January 2024.
+An "information phase" began on 15 December, while recalcitrant beggars had to pay a fine ranging from 24 to 250 euros beginning January 2024.
 The begging ban was harshly criticized by most opposition parties and a number of NGOs.
 Some also raised questions about the legality of the ban, arguing it was not in accordance with the constitution or the European Convention on Human Rights, citing the ruling of the European Court of Human Rights in the case of Lăcătuş v.
 Switzerland.